Source: VIC Emergency

 Turn your car engine off.

-Get down as low as possible below window level and cover up with a woollen blanket.
+Get down as low as possible below window level and cover up with a

 Impacts in your area: